|

 you might want to check

-Before and during WWII, the Enigma has been the inspiration for many
+Before and during WWII, Enigma was the inspiration for many

 other designs of rotor cipher machines, such as the British